 Baked Ziti with Ricotta Ingredients

-- Tomato paste: darkened in a hot pan to deepen the tomato flavor.
+- Tomato paste: Darkened in a hot pan to deepen the tomato flavor.

 - Ricotta